 \section{Conclusions}

-This paper proposes new models for downscaling time-series of daily temperature mean and precipitation from a gridded data set to any given location, based on a hierarchy of generalised additive models (GAMs) with regression splines, allowing for non-linear interactions between predictor information and the response, and auto-regressive moving average (ARMA) models.
+This paper proposes new models for downscaling time-series of daily temperature mean and precipitation from a gridded data set to any given location, based on a hierarchy of spline-based generalised additive models (GAMs) and auto-regressive moving average (ARMA) models.
+For modelling precipitation occurrences, the GAMs are further organised in a way that results in a first order Markov chain structure.
 The modelling framework utilises local information from donor locations in a neighbourhood around the location of interest, in addition to regional information.
-The downscaling models are evaluated in a leave-one-out cross-validation study over a set of 4071 unique weather stations in Europe, and are shown to perform well compared to both ERA5 and a state-of-the-art convection-permitting dynamical downscaling method, with respect to a large collection of different evaluation criteria.
+The downscaling models are evaluated in a leave-one-out cross-validation study over a set of 4480 unique weather stations in Europe, and are shown to perform well compared to both ERA5 and a state-of-the-art convection-permitting dynamical downscaling method, with respect to a large collection of different evaluation criteria.
 The downscaling models are also shown to outperform simpler downscaling models based on a single GAM, which are common choices for downscaling to locations without available high-resolution data.
 Our results further stress the importance of evaluating downscaling methods on a variety of evaluation criteria, including criteria that specifically target higher order structures such as temporal autocorrelation.
 Criteria such as RMSE and MAE, that focus on point-by-point comparisons of deterministic time series, are not able to detect model deficiencies in higher order model structures.